uribench/software-engineering-handbook/Topics/SSH Protocol/How Does SSH Work.md

 # How Does SSH Work

-The [SSH protocol][1] is a method to secure the transmission of information over an insecure network.
+The SSH protocol is a method to secure the transmission of information over an insecure network.

 The following sections briefly describe the different stages of an SSH session and the various encryption technologies being used at each stage.
-There are many sources available for more elaborated descriptions, such as [Understanding the SSH Encryption and Connection Process][2]
+There are many sources available for more elaborated descriptions, such as [Understanding the SSH Encryption and Connection Process][1].

 ## SSH Session Stages and Encryption Used